pranavgande/DSA/README.md

 # DSA

-Hi there! 👋
+<span style="font-size:14px">Hi there! 👋
 This repo is my personal journey of learning and mastering Data Structures and Algorithms (DSA).
-I’m solving problems regularly to build a strong foundation.
+I’m solving problems regularly to build a strong foundation.</span>

 ---

 ## Tech Stack

-- Programming Language: [C++]
+- Programming Language: C++
 - Tools: Git & GitHub for version control and progress tracking

 ---